-The TASO IRC is an independent ethics committee whose authority includes to approve, require modifications in (to secure approval), or disapprove all research activities.
-Monitoring of approved studies; suspend or terminate approval of research that is not being conducted in accordance with the IRC's requirements or that has been associated with unexpected serious harm to subjects.
-This is done under the premise of principles guiding research with human subjects listed below:
+- Suspend or terminate approval of research that is not being conducted in accordance with the REC requirements or that has been associated with unexpected serious harm to subjects.

-- Beneficence: To maximize benefits for science, humanity, and research participants and to avoid or minimize risk or harm.
+- Beneficence: To maximize benefits for science, humanity and research participants and to avoid or minimize risk or harm

-- Respect for persons: To protect the autonomy and privacy rights of participants.
+- Respect for persons: To protect the autonomy and privacy rights of participants

-- Justice: To ensure the fair distribution among persons and groups of the costs and benefits of research.
+- Justice: to ensure the fair distribution among persons and groups of the costs and benefits of research

 - Inclusion of affiliated members.
-A member is considered "affiliated" if they or a member of their immediate family is a full or part-time employee (or has adjunct appointment) of the institution.
+A member is considered "affiliated" if they or a member of their immediate family is a full or part time employee (or has adjunct appointment) of the institution.

 - Inclusion of non-affiliated members who are not otherwise affiliated with the institution and who are not part of the immediate family of a person who is affiliated with the institution.

-Ensure that steps to manage, reduce or eliminate potential or real conflicts of interest (financial, role (investigator/patient relationships), and/or institutional) have been taken; outlined in the Declaration of Conflict form
+Declaration of Conflict of Interest Form - this ensures that steps to manage, reduce or eliminate potential or real conflicts of interest such as financial role, investigator/patient relationships and/or institutions have been taken.

 Determine that the principal investigator and all other investigators of the proposed research activity have met all current educational requirements, trained and experienced to conduct the research.